ballerina-attic/module-ballerinax-cassandra/component/src/main/ballerina/cassandra/Module.md

 This module provides the functionality required to access and manipulate data stored in an Cassandra datasource.

-### Endpoint
+### Client

-To access a Cassandra datasource, you must first create an `endpoint`, which is a virtual representation of the physical endpoint of the Cassandra database that you are trying to connect to.
-Create an endpoint of the cassandra client type (i.e., `cassandra:Client`) and provide the necessary connection parameters.
+To access a Cassandra datasource, you must first create a `client` object.
+Create a client object of the cassandra client type (i.e., `cassandra:Client`) and provide the necessary connection parameters.
 This will create a pool of connections to the given Cassandra database.
-A sample for creating an endpoint with a Cassandra client can be found below.
+A sample for creating a client with a Cassandra client can be found below.

 ### Database operations

-Once the endpoint is created, database operations can be executed through that endpoint.
+Once the client is created, database operations can be executed through that client.
 This module provides support for updating data/schema and select data.

 ## Samples

-### Creating an endpoint
+### Creating a Client
 ```ballerina
 cassandra:Client conn = new({
     host: "localhost",